Zaur Uguev: Biography

-2017
+Uguev supported the Russian invasion of Ukraine by participating in a pro-war rally in Luzhniki Stadium in March 2022.

+Career

 2017 Ivan Yarygin

 To kick off his 2017 run, Uguev would wrestle at the prestigious event: Ivan Yarygin 2017, held every year, in Krasnoyarsk.
-Uguev would ultimately reign successful and win gold, facing off against foes: Magomedrasul Idrisov, Nurtilek Ermekbaev, Aryan Tyutrin and Nariman Israpilov, scheduling a final match against Artem Gebekov - also from Dagestan.
+Uguev would ultimately reign successful and win gold, facing off against foes: Magomedrasul Idrisov, Nurtilek Ermekbaev, Aryan Tyutrin and Nariman Israpilov, scheduling a final match against Artem Gebekov – also from Dagestan.
 Moreover, Uguev would win by technical-superiority 10-0 and claim his first Yarygin title, as well as a spot on the Russian team heading to the European Championships in Serbia.

 Having been successful for the team selection, Uguev wrestled at the 2017 European Wrestling Championships, held in Novi Sad.
-Uguev would defeat Vladimir Egorov by the score 5-3, and Andriy Yatsenko by fall, before falling to Giorgi Edisherashvili, representing Azerbaijan by 5-1.
-However, since having lost in the semi-final, Uguev was given an automatic shot for a chance at one of the bronze medals, which he was successful in taking - defeating Zoheir El-Quarraque by the score 9-1, and his first European Championship medal.
+Uguev would defeat Vladimir Egorov by the score 5–3, and Andriy Yatsenko by fall, before falling to Giorgi Edisherashvili, representing Azerbaijan by 5–1.
+However, since having lost in the semi-final, Uguev was given an automatic shot for a chance at one of the bronze medals, which he was successful in taking - defeating Zoheir El-Quarraque by the score 9–1, and his first European Championship medal.